Reading Proust

 not re-read so far

-Le temps retrouvé – Time recaptures – 1927
+Le temps retrouvé – Time regained – 1927

 not re-read so far